 About Laurence

-Laurence Jurdem, Ph.D., is currently an adjunct professor of history at Fairfield University and Fordham College’s Lincoln Center campus.
+Laurence Jurdem, Ph.D., is currently a visiting assistant professor of history at Fairfield University.
 Mr. Jurdem is also the author of Paving the Way for Reagan: The Influence of Conservative Media on U.S. Foreign Policy.
 A frequent writer on American politics, his articles have appeared in the New York Times, the Washington Post, and the San Francisco Chronicle.
+His newest book is scheduled for September 2025 release, 41: George H.W.
+Bush and the American Establishment, published by Post Hill Press.
 He lives in Connecticut.

 About The Rough Rider and the Professor